KB Home (KBH) Shares Up Despite Recent Market Volatility

 KBH’s Market Performance

-The stock of KB Home (KBH) has seen a 3.59% increase in the past week, with a 2.75% rise in the past month, and a 13.93% gain in the past quarter.
-The volatility ratio for the week is 2.88%, and the volatility levels for the past 30 days are at 2.79% for KBH.
-The simple moving average for the last 20 days is 4.07% for KBH stock, with a simple moving average of 16.26% for the last 200 days.
+KBH’s stock has seen a 14.54% increase for the week, with a 13.77% rise in the past month and a 25.54% gain in the past quarter.
+The volatility ratio for the week is 3.26%, and the volatility levels for the past 30 days are at 2.97% for KB Home The simple moving average for the last 20 days is 13.45% for KBH stock, with a simple moving average of 27.98% for the last 200 days.

 Analysts’ Opinion of KBH

-Many brokerage firms have already submitted their reports for KBH stocks, with JP Morgan repeating the rating for KBH by listing it as a “Underweight.”
-The predicted price for KBH in the upcoming period, according to JP Morgan is $32.50 based on the research report published on March 06th of the current year 2023.
+Many brokerage firms have already submitted their reports for KBH stocks, with JP Morgan repeating the rating for KBH by listing it as a “Neutral.”
+The predicted price for KBH in the upcoming period, according to JP Morgan is $42.50 based on the research report published on March 24th of the current year 2023.

-RBC Capital Mkts, on the other hand, stated in their research note that they expect to see KBH reach a price target of $34.
-The rating they have provided for KBH stocks is “Sector Perform” according to the report published on January 13th, 2023.
+JP Morgan, on the other hand, stated in their research note that they expect to see KBH reach a price target of $32.50, previously predicting the price at $36.
+The rating they have provided for KBH stocks is “Underweight” according to the report published on March 06th, 2023.

+RBC Capital Mkts gave a rating of “Sector Perform” to KBH, setting the target price at $34 in the report published on January 13th of the current year.

 Insider Trading